 Isolation can be scary.
 For remote workers, it is especially easy to get disconnected with your team.
 To avoid such scenarios make sure you stay in touch /network with your team more often.
 Schedule frequent remote meetings and ensure that you connect and share information on dedicated channels.
 Having a single platform ensures everyone on the team is in the loop.
 Weekly meetings and emails with your boss about status updates will surely help you convey the work you have undertaken.
 It does give your employer a chance to evaluate and align further tasks and responsibilities.

-Yes, you may not love working from home.
+Yes, you may face remote working challenges every day.
 But there is no point cribbing about the situation.
 As we are left with no option, let's take some sound measures to make life easier and you may as well enjoy it while you are at it.

 PS: Please take a shower daily!